 Cook them for half the time, remove, cool completely, and either refrigerate or freeze in a container with the muffins separated by parchment paper.
 They can be finished off by little hands in a toaster oven and make a great afterschool snack.

+This recipe is by Anupy Singla, Indian As Apple Pie.
 If you share or copy this recipe, we’d greatly appreciate it if you let others know where you found it!